vashist99/vashist99/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Macchine Learning.
+- 🔭 I’m currently working on Machine Learning.
 - 🌱 I’m currently learning Machine Learning, Data Structures and Algorithms.
 - 👯 I’m looking to collaborate on any C++ projects.
 - 📫 How to reach me: vashistgh99@gmail.com